Discover the range of King’s Worcester scholarships and bursaries available to pupils joining the school.

 Entrance Bursaries are awarded primarily to pupils entering the school at the ages of 11, 13 and 16.
 Depending on the availability of funds, Entrance Bursaries may be awarded to a pupil entering the senior school at other ages.

-For more information on eligibility for bursaries, please see our Scholarships and Bursaries booklet.
+For more information on eligibility for bursaries, please see our Scholarships and Bursaries booklet or contact our Admissions Team.

 Further Scholarship Information